cyb4x/PScheats/README.md

 1. Create a user with a default or custom password.
 2. Add the user to the local `Administrators` and `Remote Desktop Users` groups.
 3. Enable Remote Desktop (RDP) on the machine.
-4. Attempt to add the user to the "Domain Admins" group (if possible).
+4. Attempt to add the user to the "`Domain Admins`" group (if possible).
 5. Provide a pre-configured `xfreerdp` command to connect to the machine via RDP.

 ### Parameters